 Strolling home in the balmy evening after a day of playing with roos and sightseeing, we were surprised and thrilled by a fireworks display in Darling Harbour.
 Displays take place Saturday evening over Cockle Bay.
 Watching the sky explode into magenta and blood reds and fire oranges, listening to the water gently lap against the harbour we thought to ourselves – what a fabulous city!

 Good eats/drinks in Darling Harbour: Everywhere is pretty good along the water.
 Some of our favorites include Crinitis (Italian), The Port (nice spot for drinks), Adria, and Nicks Seafood.
+We had dinner and drinks with friends from the area along the waterfront.
+The highlights – prawn linguini and lychee slushies!

 Aside: a seagull landed on my shoulder and tried to steal my fries in Darling Harbour.
 Fucking what?!
 I thought Fisherman’s Wharf had well prepared me for the most aggressive seagulls of all time!